Iqbolshoh/php-database-manager/README.md

         alt="MySQL">
 </div>

+## Contributing

+Contributions are welcome!
+If you have suggestions or want to enhance the project, feel free to fork the repository and submit a pull request.

 ## Connect with Me

 I love connecting with new people and exploring new opportunities.
 Feel free to reach out to me through any of the platforms below: